nergalex/f5-autoscale-azure/README.rst

 ###################
 Refer to this `article <https://github.com/nergalex/f5-sslo-category#consul>`_ to install Consul.

-Deploy an replica of Edge Security
+Deploy a replica of Edge Security
 ==================================================
 1. Azure - network components
 ###############